rodrigobusata/Cinelovers/README.md

 ### Xcode 10.2.1
 To build this project we need the XCode version 10.2.1 or later.

-## Build Instructions
+## Libraries
-Some third-party libraries ware used to improve the UX and performance, like that:
+Some third-party libraries were used to improve the UX and performance, like that:
 ### iCarousel (https://github.com/nicklockwood/iCarousel)
 To create an amazing user experience I used this library to show some movies highlighted.